DistributedProofreaders/dproofreaders/styles/fonts/README.md

 DejaVu Sans Mono is a member of the [DejaVu font family](https://dejavu-fonts.github.io/) and licensed under the [DejaVu Fonts License](DejaVu%20Fonts%20License.txt).
 This version was obtained from [Font Squirrel](https://www.fontsquirrel.com/fonts/dejavu-sans-mono).

+# EB Garamond

+[EB Garamond](https://github.com/octaviopardo/EBGaramond12) is an open source font we use for styling.
+The TTF was converted to WOFF2 before being checked into git.